 Lukas Thiele studied Political Science and History at the University of Freiburg and the University of Copenhagen from 2012 to 2016.
 He completed his Master’s degree in Public Policy and Management at the University of Potsdam.
 During his studies he worked as a research assistant at the Chair for German Politics and Government.
-Since November 2019 he is a research fellow and doctoral student in the EU Horizon 2020 project TROPICO (Transforming into Open, Innovative and Collaborative Governments).
+Since November 2019 he is a research fellow and doctoral student, working in the EU Horizon 2020 project TROPICO (Transforming into Open, Innovative and Collaborative Governments) and in the context of the University of Potsdam’s Research Focus on Data-Centric-Sciences.

 Lukas Thiele studies the digital transformation of the public sector.
-He focuses on the relationship between the use of information and communication technologies (ICT) and democracy, especially in concern to participatory processes.
-Moreover, his research interests include the analysis of electoral behaviour, environmental politics and public policy.
+He focuses on the relationship between the use of information and communication technologies (ICT) and democracy, especially in concern to participatory processes and social media use by political and administrative actors.
+Moreover, his research interests include (digital) election campaigns, electoral behaviour, and policy analysis.

 Thiele, L., Pruin, A. (2021).
 Does large-scale digital collaboration contribute to crisis management?
 An analysis of projects from the #WirVsVirus hackathon implemented in Germany during the COVID-19 pandemic. dms – der moderne staat – Zeitschrift für Public Policy, Recht und Management, 14(2-2021), online first, 1-17. https://doi.org/10.3224/dms.v14i2.07